-Park managers can only ask for money relating to rent and a bond at the start of the tenancy.
-There are no other upfront fees that can be charged.
+Park operators can only ask for money relating to rent and a bond at the start of a tenancy.
+There are no other upfront fees, apart from a refundable option fee, that can be charged prior to the tenancy.

-No more than two weeks rent in advance can be collected before or during the first two weeks of the tenancy.
+No more than two weeks' rent in advance can be collected before or during the first two weeks of a tenancy.

 - total amount paid;